 There are 10,000 churches in Michigan.
 This problem can be solved!
 Good families are desperately needed to meet the needs of children in the foster care system.
 Families of Promise partners with the Department of Human Services and local agencies to recruit and support FOSTER and ADOPTIVE famiilies for Michigan children.

 QUICK FACT: Domestic Special Needs Adoption (Adoption from the U.S. Foster Care System) carries virtually no expense.
 Sometimes subsidies are available for foster/adoptive parents of waiting children in this category.

-Contact Toya at email@example.com to learn more about the process of becoming a foster or adoptive parent of Michigan kids.
+Contact Families of Promise at email@example.com to learn more about the process of becoming a foster or adoptive parent of Michigan kids.